 Expert advice is often invaluable when running a business.
 The fees you pay to professionals like lawyers, accountants, and business consultants for business-related services are typically tax-deductible.
 This includes services like tax preparation, legal counsel, and strategic business planning.
 These professional services are not only crucial for sound business management but can also offer tax advantages.
 Paychex provides a helpful overview of business tax write-offs.
 Remember, keeping accurate records of these expenses is essential for claiming deductions effectively.

-Track and Document Deductible Expenses
+How to Track and Document Your Deductions

 Keeping accurate records isn’t just good practice—it’s essential for minimizing your tax liability and avoiding issues during an audit.
 This section covers the essentials of tracking and documenting your deductible expenses.